denny/ShinyCMS-ruby/README.md

 * Event listings
 * Forums
 * Polls
+* Surveys / questionnaires
+* Multiple blogs/journals on one site

 (See the [developer documentation](docs/Developers/index.md) for more detailed information on features [in progress](docs/Developers/in-progress.md) and [to-do](docs/Developers/TODO.md))